ohel/vvvlaskin/README.md

 Please note that this application is made only because the Tax Administration does not offer any reasonable tools.
 Therefore using this application is not officially endorsed and happens at your own risk.
 The calculations are easy to check by yourself, however.

+Transactions of the transfer type are at the moment just notes to yourself as the Tax Administration requires realizing the value every time a currency is exchanged to another, effectively resulting in sell and buy transactions.

 ## Input file format (sisäänmenotiedoston formaatti)

 * JSONL file (JSONL-tiedosto)